DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-iv12397/README.md

 			}
 			Output: {X1,X2,X3,....,Xn:increasing order}

 		* Outer for-loop is responsible of the sorting.
 		* Inner for-loop is responsible for swapping.

+	* Algorithm 5:

+			Greedy Algorithm
+			- selects the best choice at each step, instead of considering all sequences of steps that may lead to an optional solution.
+			- applied in optimization problems where a solution to the given problem either minimizes or maximizes the value of some parameter.

+			Denomination
+				C={25,10,5,1}
+				x=amount of memory
+			for i=1 to r
+				x=0
+			while (x>=Ci)
+				x=x-Ci
+				n=n+1

 ## **Week 10:**